 Ensuring high production value can be costly.
 To get started, best practice is to opt for events that don’t require high production value such as classes.
-But if higher production value is required, an internet search will reveal many agency partners that can support virtual events
+But if higher production value is required, an internet search will reveal many agency partners that can support virtual events.

 A common problem for virtual events is low turnout rates for the live experience.
 It's common to see 75% of attendees not show up to the live event.
-This can be overcome through charging for the event and be mitigated through offering recorded content on demand afterwards.
+This can be overcome by charging for the event and be mitigated through offering recorded content on demand afterwards.

 There are dozens of use cases for virtual events and the types of events have grown since the onset of COVID-19.

 Cooking classes and guided tastings are proving to be very popular.
-One example of this was for Cinco de Mayo where Mario Lopez teamed up with Uber Eats and Chipotle to showcase how to make some of his favourite Cinco de Mayo recipes.
+One example of this was for Cinco de Mayo where Mario Lopez teamed up with Uber Eats and Chipotle to showcase how to make some of his favorite Cinco de Mayo recipes.
 This offered people the chance to enjoy a holiday tradition in the comfort of their home while learning some new tips and tricks from a celebrity.

 Another popular use case is online concerts.
 Budweiser hosted a concert with the Black Eyed Peas on YouTube Live.